tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/04-Stu_Rolling_Statistics/README.md

 4. Overlay the plot for daily closing prices of `SHOP` with the SMAs.

-5. Use the `rolling` function and set the `window` parameter to designate the time windows.
-Then, use the `mean` function to calculate the following:

-    * 20-day rolling standard deviation

-    * 50-day rolling standard deviation

-    * 100-day rolling standard deviation
+5. Perform the same actions from items 3 and 4, only this time calculate the rolling standard deviation by using the `std` function instead of `mean`.
+Try chaining the functions to create the calculation and the plot in one line.
+Example: `df.rolling(window=20).std().plot(ax=ax)`.

 6. Overlay the plot for daily closing prices with the standard deviations.